awesomerank/awesomerank.github.io/lists/unixorn/awesome-zsh-plugins.md

 * [schminitz](https://gist.github.com/schminitz/9931af23bbb59e772eec) - Shows if Vim is running in the background when using `:sh` command.
 * [seeker ★43](tonyseek/oh-my-zsh-seeker-theme) - This theme uses many special unicode characters to be fancy, but it may cause some problems without well supported fonts.
 * [sepshell ★8](sepehr/sepshell) - Clean and minimal zsh theme based on the old lost taybalt theme.
-* [sfz ★0](mreinhardt/sfz-prompt.zsh) - an evolution of lean prompt which itself is a rewrite of pure.
+* [sfz ★0](mreinhardt/sfz-prompt.zsh) - An evolution of lean prompt which itself is a rewrite of pure.
 * [shellder ★129](simnalamburt/shellder) - Minimal theme with git branch display.
 Requires a powerline font.
 * [sinon ★0 ⏳2Y](k-kinzal/oh-my-zsh-sinon-theme) - k-kinzal's sinon theme.
 * [sk9-zsh ★0 ⏳2Y](skeiter9/sk9-zsh) - Skeiter9's zsh theme.